 Specifically, aerobic capacity, muscle strength, muscle power, and landing ability.

-By ensuring that you train each of these qualities in a gym environment, you can be certain that you are at the very least prepared for the physical demands of any sport – not only improving your performance capabilities but also lowering your risk of injury.
+By ensuring that you train each of these qualities in a gym environment, you can be certain that you are at the very least prepared for the physical demands of any sport.
+It will not only improve your performance capabilities but also lowering your risk of injury.

 The Best Sports Variety Gym Program